inlife/nexrender/README.md

 ## Using the ${workPath} mask in @nexrender/action-encode

 The output of `@nexrender/action-encode` is always prepended by the working path of the job, so you don't have to guess paths.
-However if you want to using the working path of the job for something else such as encoding in multiple bitrates it is necessary to use the `${workPath}` mask.
+However if you want to use the working path of the job for something else such as encoding in multiple bitrates it is necessary to use the `${workPath}` mask.
 This is especially useful for HLS encoding

 ```json